The-LukeZ/TimestringPy/README.md

 ### Return Time Value

 By default the return time value will be in seconds.
-This can be changed by passing one of the following strings as an argument to `timestring`:
+This can be changed by passing one of the strings form the default time-units or an element from the `unit_map`-parameter:

 1. `ms` - Milliseconds
 2. `s` - Seconds